FaresSalem/process-scheduler/README.md

 You can run the GUI using Python2 or Python 3, it imports the suitable libraries.
-Just clone the repository on your device and double click the Scheduler_Simulator.py file, that's it :D You could also run it with using:
+Just clone the repository on your device and double click the Scheduler_Simulator.py file, that's it :D You could also run it using:
 ```
 python /PATH/TO/Scheduler_Simulator.py
 ```